mit-ccc/MAS-S68-workshop/README.md

   - frequency_penalty, presence_penalty

 ## 4. Understanding the output
-  - choices array:  (will contain $n$ elements)
+  - choices array:  (will contain ``n`` elements)
      - choices[].text:  The completion text iself.
      - choices[].finish_reason:   ``stop`` or ``length`` depending on whether it hit a stop sequence or not.
+     - choices[].logprobs:   If logprobs is set, this will be an object containing several arrays, each with length equal to the number of tokens generated (and also in the prompt, if "echo" was set).
+The arrays are:
-     - choices[].logprobs:   If logprobs is set, this will contain the log probabilities for the generated tokens ("token_logprobs") as well as the top-logprobs predicted tokens ("top_logprobs") with their logprobs for each token in the completion (and also in the prompt, if "echo" was set).
-(Discussion question:  In what situation might the tokens in "top_logprobs" not contain the generated token, from "token_logprobs")   Two other arrays, ``text_offset`` and ``tokens``, will also appear here to tell you how the generated tokens map to the text.)
+         - ``token_logprobs``:  The log probabilities for the generated tokens ("token_logprobs")
+	 - ``top_logprobs``:  The log probabilities for the top-logprobs predicted tokens.
+(Discussion question:  In what situation might the tokens in "top_logprobs" **not** contain the generated token, from "token_logprobs")
+	 - ``token``:  The selected tokens
+	 - ``text_offset``:  Tells you how the tokens map into the words in the text
   - usage:  Summarizes how many tokens you used in this query.
 (See below).
   - Parsing the response for what you care about